marckhouzam/test-acc-tanzu-cli/docs/tanzu_accelerator_update.md

 ```
       --description string      description of this accelerator
       --display-name string     display name for the accelerator
-      --git-branch string       Git repository branch to be used (default "main")
+      --git-branch string       Git repository branch to be used
       --git-repository string   Git repository URL for the accelerator
       --git-tag string          Git repository tag to be used
   -h, --help                    help for update